loverde-co/resume/README.md

 **Founder** - *[2004 ~ Present]*
 @ [Loverde Company](https://loverde.com.br)
 > A Legal Person company created for Freelancers or contracts for a specified some time.
-> Since 2019 working for companies as a legal entity more effectively as iOS Tech Lead and Code Reviewer.
+> Since 2019 working for companies as a legal entity more effectively as iOS Senior/Tech Lead.
+> During these years at the company, I helped companies evolve their apps, for example: Shell Box, Iguatemi One, Pernambucanas, Carrefour and many others.
+I am ready to offer comprehensive support and innovative strategies to drive your company's success.
 **Location:** Aguaí - SP - Brazil ( Homeoffice )